instr3/tempRepo/notes.md

   - update intermission

 ## draft playground
-### Jingwei's welcome message
+### our welcome message
 Welcome to our survey!

+This survey features a subjective study of several score (symbolic music) generation model.
 This survey takes 15-20 minutes.
 You will listen to 6 groups of music generation samples.
+Each group will feature one of the following tasks:

+(1) Chord-conditioned melody generation (chord to melody) (2) Drum-conditioned song generation (drum to others) (3) Song-conditioned drum track generation (others to drum)

 The order of arrangements within a group is randomized.
 Please compare each sample and evaluate their music quality.
 Your feedback is very important to us.
 Enjoy the music!

 NOTE: To ensure the best auditory experience and that all details can be heard, please wear headphones while completing the questionnaire.